eqlog/eqlog/README.md

 ## Integration into rust projects

 A full sample project can be found in [examples/semilattice](https://github.com/eqlog/eqlog/tree/master/examples/semilattice).
-Eqlog consists of an compiler crate, which is only needed during build, and a runtime crate.
+Eqlog consists of the compiler crate `eqlog`, which is only needed during build, and the runtime crate `eqlog-runtime`.
-We can specify this in `Cargo.toml` by adding the following:
+We can specify them as dependencies in `Cargo.toml` by adding the following lines:
 ```toml
 [dependencies]
 eqlog-runtime = "0"